oVirt/ovirt-site/source/develop/release-management/features/network/networkfilterparameters.html.md

 The IP addresses which are allowed to be used by an virtual machine are set explicitly.

 Precondition:
-The 'clean-traffic' filter is referenced by vNIC profile.
+The 'clean-traffic' filter is referenced by a vNIC profile.
-This vNIC profile is mapped to a network interface of a running virtual machine.
+This vNIC profile is mapped to a network interface of a  virtual machine.
-This network interface is configured to use multiple static IP addresses.
+This virtual machine is down and this network interface is configured to use multiple static IP addresses.

 ##### Case 0: Only one IP address allowed
 Basic flow:

 1. The value of parameter 'IP' is set to the first static IP address of the interface.

-Postconditions:
+2. The virtual machine is started and up.

+Postcondition:

  * The first, but not the second, static IP address can be pinged from outside the virtual machine.
- * The first, but not the second, static IP address can be used as source IP address (`ping -I`) to ping to outside the virtual machine.

 ##### Case 1: Multiple IP addresses allowed
 Basic flow:

 1. The value of parameter 'IP' is set two times at once.
-   The first value is the first static IP address and the second value is the second static IP address of the interface.
+   The first time the value is the first static IP address and the second time value is the second static IP address of the interface.

-Postconditions:
+2. The virtual machine is started and up.

+Postcondition:

  * The first and the second static IP address can be pinged from outside the virtual machine.
- * The first and the second static IP address can be used as source IP address (`ping -I`) to ping to outside the virtual machine.

 ### Implementation
-Tests can be implemented by the REST API or the web admin interface.
+Tests has to be implemented by the REST API.

 ## Contingency Plan